 - If a person begins to exhibit unusual behavior, do not assume they have a mental health condition.
-Unusual behavior can be caused by extreme emotion, stress or physical conditions such as sleep deprivation, lack of oxygen, low blood sugar, a urinary tract infection, or diabetes. - You may not be able to tell if a person has a mental health condition.
-They may cope well under routine conditions, but the stress of an emergency may cause them to decompensate or have a sudden loss of control.
-Do not attempt to diagnose the person in distress.
-As a first responder, your role is to assist not diagnose.

-If you suspect someone has a mental health condition, use the following tips to help you through the situation:

-- In an emergency, the person may become disoriented.
-Speak slowly in a normal, calm tone. - Ask them one question at a time and wait for their response.
-Asking questions in quick succession may cause further confusion and agitation. - Do not talk down to them; do not yell or shout. - Refrain from having side conversations about the person in their presence.
+Unusual behavior can be caused by extreme emotion, stress or physical conditions such as lack of oxygen, low blood sugar, or diabetes. - You may not be able to tell if a person has a mental health condition.
+They may cope well under routine conditions but the stress of an emergency may cause them to decompensate or have a sudden loss of control - If you suspect someone has a mental health condition, use the following tips to help you through the situation. - In an emergency, the person may become confused.
+Speak slowly in a normal, calm tone. - Do not talk down to them; do not yell or shout. - Lean forward-this shows interest and concern. - If the person becomes agitated, help them find a quiet corner away from the confusion. - Keep your communication simple, clear and brief. - If they are confused, do not give multiple commands-ask or state one thing at a time. - Be sympathetic-show that you have heard them and care about what they have told you.

-- Lean forward-this shows interest and concern. - Ask them if there is someone that they would like you to call for them.
-This person could assist in reorienting the person or in helping them transition from a distressed state. - People with behavioral health challenges may have a Psychiatric Advance Directive that details what they would prefer to happen in the event of a mental health emergency.
-Ask them if they have this document. - Respect the personal boundaries of the individual you are assisting. - Suggest taking slow, deep breaths if the person becomes agitated.
-Help them find a quiet space if that doesn't work. - Keep your communication simple, clear and brief. - When discussing their care with them, please avoid using complex jargon or terminology that the average person may not understand.
-They have the right to understand what is going on with their health. - If they are confused, do not give multiple commands-ask or explain one thing at a time. - Be sympathetic-show that you have heard them and care about what they have told you.
 Be reassuring. - If the person is delusional, do not try to talk the person out of it.
-Just let them know you are there to help.
+Just let them know you are there to help. - Ask if there is any medication they should take with them.

-- Ask if there is any medication, they should bring with them. - Try to avoid interrupting the person who might be disoriented or rambling-just let him or her know that you have to move quickly. - People with behavioral health challenges may have a companion animal.
+- Try to avoid interrupting the person who might be disoriented or rambling-just let him or her know that you have to move quickly. - People with psychiatric and emotional disabilities may have a companion animal.
 Although companion animals are not considered service animals under the ADA, these animals can be just as important as a service animal is to a person with a physical disability.
-Separating them could be distracting and distressing.
-Allowing the companion animal to remain with its owner will encourage them to follow your safety instructions.